Transferring or Changing Degree

 Deadline for transfer requests

-Your transfer request form must be submitted no later than 14th of May 2018 for transfer in the following year – the beginning of the 1819 academic year.
+Your transfer request form must be submitted no later than 29th June 2018 for transfer in the following year – the beginning of the 1819 academic year.
 This is an absolute deadline.
 Transfer requests received after this deadline are unlikely to be approved (with the exception of the below).

-After May, if you are applying for a degree transfer because you are unable to continue on your current degree programme (e.g., due to failing compulsory courses), please e-mail the Deputy Director of the Undergraduate School (Progression and Student Experience) as soon as possible to request the transfer and submit your application.
-This must be done by 8th September 2018.
+After June, if you are applying for a degree transfer because you are unable to continue on your current degree programme (e.g., due to failing compulsory courses), please e-mail the Deputy Director of the Undergraduate School (Progression and Student Experience) as soon as possible to alert him to your request and submit your Application Form.
+This must be done by no later than the 8th September 2018.

 Important information about transferring your studies

-- Transfers are not automatic or guaranteed and are at the discretion of the school and are not automatic or guaranteed.
+- Transfers are at the discretion of the school and are not automatic or guaranteed.